-Residents are required to follow the evacuation procedures posted in each residence building in event of a fire alarm or other emergency, unless otherwise noted.
+Residents are required to follow the evacuation procedures posted in each residence building in the event of a fire alarm or other emergency, unless otherwise noted.
 Failure to follow evacuation procedures may endanger the safety of residents and is prohibited.
-Use of elevators is prohibited in emergency fire situations.
+Residents must exit the building via emergency staircase; the use of elevators is prohibited in emergency fire situations.